microbus-io/fabric/README.md

 ## 👩‍💻 Technical Deep Dive

-Get a deeper understanding of the principals and philosophy of `Microbus`:
+Go deep into the principals and philosophy of `Microbus`:

 * [Unicast messaging](docs/tech/unicast.md) - Unicast enables bi-directional (request and response) HTTP-like messaging between a client and a single server over NATS
 * [HTTP ingress](docs/tech/httpingress.md) - The reason for and role of the HTTP ingress proxy service